 Can I Take Vitamins Before a Fasting Blood Test?

 Your doctor may have prescribed a fasting blood test to reveal your health status or risk factors for disease.
-If you're not used to fasting, this seemingly simple requirement can raise many questions about what you can and can't eat, drink or ingest.
-Anything other than water that you take in, including vitamins or other supplements, may alter your blood chemistry to a degree that affects its analysis.
-The amount of time spent fasting is another variant that will determine whether your blood sample will be viable for testing.
+If you’re not used to fasting, this seemingly simple requirement can raise many questions about what you can and can’t eat, drink or ingest.
+Anything that you take in, including vitamins or other supplements, may alter your blood chemistry to a degree that affects its analysis.
+In some cases, your doctor may tell you to skip your morning vitamin and wait to take it until after your blood draw.

 Laboratory Instructions

 Any of a dozen or more blood tests may entail prior fasting, including those that measure blood glucose, lipoprotein, cholesterol, enzyme, vitamin and other nutrient levels.
 Because tests may be ordered for different reasons and health conditions vary from patient to patient, fasting directions are not the same for every person or every type of blood test.
-Depending on their impact on your particular test, substances such as food; beverages other than water; medications; and vitamin, mineral or herbal supplements may be denied for a period prior to your scheduled appointment.
-You should discuss your current diet with your doctor and receive or request detailed instructions beforehand.
+Depending on their impact on your particular test, substances such as food, beverages, medications and vitamin, mineral or herbal supplements, may be denied for a period prior to your scheduled appointment.
+You should discuss your current diet with your doctor, as well as all medications you take, and receive or request detailed instructions beforehand.

 Your Current Diet

-Consider that compounds from everything you eat, drink, chew, swallow or smoke on a regular basis enter your bloodstream.
+Consider that compounds from everything you eat, drink, chew, swallow or smoke on a regular basis, enter your bloodstream.
 Any of these elements can affect the outcome of your blood test and necessitate another sample or even cause a misdiagnosis.
-Talk with your doctor about your normal eating habits and dietary supplement and medication regimens before the blood draw.
 The particular test or group of tests that you are having will determine whether you can have any, some or none of these substances during the fasting period.

 Your Fasting Diet